 In July 2003, we entered into an expense sharing arrangement with Gladstone Management Corporation ("Gladstone Management"), a registered investment adviser that serves as the external adviser to Gladstone Commercial Corporation, a real estate investment trust affiliated with us.
 Under this expense sharing arrangement, Gladstone Management reimburses Gladstone Capital Advisers for a portion of our total payroll and benefits expenses (based on the percentage of total hours worked by each employee on Gladstone Commercial matters).
 Gladstone Management also reimburses Gladstone Capital Advisers for its pro rata portion of all other general expenses (based on the percentage of total hours worked by all employees on Gladstone Commercial matters).
-Gladstone Commercial matters).
-Gladstone Commercial matters of total hours worked by all employees on Gladstone Commercial matters).
-Gladstone Management, expenses (based on the percentage of total hours worked by all employees on Gladstone Commercial matters).
-Gladstone Management, expenses (based on the percentage of total hours worked by all employees on Gladstone Commercial matters).
-Gladstone Management, expenses its share of these expenses (based on the percentage of total hours worked by all employees on Gladstone Commercial matters).
-Gladstone Management further passes its share of these expenses along to Gladstone Commercial under a separate advisory agreement.
-As a result of this expense sharing arrangement, certain of our expenses declined during the quarter ended December 31, 2003 and we expect that they will continue to be somewhat lower in the future periods than they have historically been.
-However, the actual amount by which our expenses decline in future periods will depend upon the relative time that our personnel spend on our and Gladstone Commercial matters.
+Gladstone Management, ertain of our expenses its share of these expenses along to Gladstone Commercial under a separate advisory agreement.
+As a result of this expense sharing arrangement, certain of our expenses declined during the six months ended March 31, 2004.
+Until the time of externalization of our management as described below, we expect that these expenses will continue to be somewhat lower in the future periods than they have historically been.
+However, until externalization, the actual amount by which our expenses decline in future periods will depend upon the relative time that our personnel spend on our and Gladstone Commercial matters.
+Following our engagement of Gladstone Management, Gladstone Management will pay its payroll, benefits, and general expenses directly.
+Thus, the expense sharing arrangement between Gladstone Capital Advisers and Gladstone Management will terminate upon the externalization of our management between Gladstone Capital Advisers and Gladstone Management will terminate upon the externalization of our management between Gladstone Capital Advisers and Gladstone Management will terminate upon the externalization of our management.

-Moreover, we have presented to our stockholders for their consideration at our 2004 annual meeting of stockholders a proposal to enter into an advisory agreement with Gladstone Management, whereby we would pay Gladstone Management an annual advisory fee of 1.25% of our total assets, payable in quarterly increments of 0.3125%, and an annual administrative fee of 0.75% of our total assets, payable in quarterly increments of 0.1875%.
+At our 2004 annual meeting of stockholders a proposal to enter into an advisory agreement with Gladstone Management, whereby we would pay Gladstone Management an annual advisory fee of 1.25% of our total assets (as reduced by cash and cash equivalents pledged to creditors), payable in quarterly increments of 0.3125%, and an annual administrative fee of 0.75% of our total assets, payable in quarterly increments of 0.1875%.
 We would continue to pay direct expenses including, but not limited to, directors fees, legal and accounting fees, and stockholder related expenses.
+Under the proposed advisory agreement, Gladstone Management will also provide the managerial assistance services that we have historically made available to our portfolio companies, and we will receive substantially all of the fees associated with such services.
+In the future, we may provide certain services to our portfolio companies in addition to those provided by Gladstone Management, for which we may receive fees.
+While we expect to engage Gladstone Management later in fiscal year 2004, we cannot determine with certainty when this engagement will take effect.
+"See Compensation of Directors and Executive Officers-Employment Agreements-Impact of Engagement of Gladstone Management Corporation" and "Business-Investment Adviser."